-In the 1991 film, Martin describes arriving at the Chetumal turn-off.
-Silently he indicates the trajectory of the turn-off road, branching away from the main highway.
-He then explicitly locates where the city of Chetumal is, flipping his right hand slightly back to the right as he says "xi ta xkom chetumal xi toe" (Chetumal is over that way).
-If we interpret this gesture in compass terms it places Chetumal slightly south of east, at about $100^{\circ}$ on a $360^{\circ}$ compass with North at $0^{\circ}$ .
-In the 2001 narrative, with a brief turn of his hand off to the southeast, Martin notes that Chetumal lies off the main trajectory of his route.
-The corresponding images from the two video recordings are shown in Figure 10; both gestures appear to place Chetumal in the same compass direction from the turnoff.
+In the 1991 film, Martin describes arriving at the Chetumal turn-off and silently indicates the trajectory of the turn-off road, branching away from the main highway.
+He then explicitly locates where the city of Chetumal is, flipping his right hand slightly back to the right as he says xi ta xkom chetumal xi toe ('Chetumal is over that way').
+If we interpret this gesture in compass terms, it accurately places Chetumal slightly south of east, at about 100° on a 360° compass with North at 0°.
+In the 2001 narrative, with a brief turn of his hand off to the southeast, Martin also notes that Chetumal lies off the main trajectory of his route.
+The corresponding images from the two video recordings are shown in Fig. 6.
+Both gestures appear to place Chetumal in almost exactly the same compass direction from the turnoff.